 Java Solution You may create (as in the OMP-based solution) a fixed set of worker threads that operate on shared synchronized variables.
-Alternatively, the program may be based on the Java concurrency framework and create tasks for all non-leaf nodes of the search tree, potentially using the classes ForkJoinTask and ForkJoinPool4.
+Alternatively, the program may be based on the Java concurrency framework and create tasks for all non-leaf nodes of the search tree, potentially using the classes ForkJoinTask and ForkJoinPool5.
+As another alternative, you may use virtual threads for this purpose.